 Creamy Tuscan Gnocchi

-That’s OK.
+That’s OK!
 It doesn’t have to be from the old country to be delicious.

 How To Make Gnocchi in Cream Sauce

-Cover and cook for 4 minutes.
-Test and simmer for another 1-2 minutes, uncovered, only if necessary.
 As soon as the gnocchi are tender, stir in the spinach, Parmesan, and a squeeze of lemon juice.
-The lemon juice may seem inconsequential, but it brightens and brings to life all the other flavors!
+The lemon may seem inconsequential, but it brightens and brings all the other flavors to life!

 Serving Suggestions

-More Easy Gnocchi Recipes
+More One Pot Recipes

 Creamy Tuscan Gnocchi